tucker-furniss/Linux-LANDIS-II-Extension-Output-Biomass/README_OutputBiomass2.2.txt

 The following steps use both a Git command-line interface (GitBASH for Windows; see above) and
 the menu-driven options available in Visual Studio (VS).

-The example given below is a specific one and uses the extension, "Extension-Base-Harvest".
-The repo for this extension is available at https://github.com/LANDIS-II-Foundation/Extension-Base-Harvest.
+The example given below is a specific one and uses the extension, "Extension-Output-Biomass".
+The repo for this extension is available at https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass.

 Substitute, as appropriate, for your extension of interest.